Andrew15722/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a programming interface for html and XML documents, it represents the documents as nodes and onjects so we can use programming languages to change the page. its the object representation of the HTML elements of a webpage. tree structure, dynamic, language neutral API.

 2. What is an event?

+an event is every interaction the user has with the website, keystroke, scroll, click.

 3. What is an event listener?

+An event listener is a a element we set to listen for specific events and fire callbacks when that event occurs.

 4. Why would we convert a NodeList into an Array?

+so you can use the array to iterate over and

 5. What is a component?

+a component is a is made of html css and javascript, brought together for reuse in a website.

 ### Git Set up